-The purpose of a carbon tax is to internalise the externality.
+The purpose of a carbon tax is to internalise this externality.
 What this means is that the final price of the good should include the external cost and not just the private cost.
-It is similar to the ‘polluter pays principle.‘ This was incorporated into international law at the 1992 Rio Summit.
+It is similar to the ‘polluter pays principle.‘ – which was incorporated into international law at the 1992 Rio Summit.
 It simply means those who cause environmental costs should be made to pay the full social cost of their actions.

-The tax shifts the supply curve from S1 to S2.
+The tax shifts the supply curve from S to S2.
 With the tax, consumers now face the full social cost (SMC).
 Quantity falls from Q1 to Q2.
 Q2 is socially efficient because social marginal cost = social marginal benefit.

 - This could make it more feasible to generate electricity from green sources (e.g. solar power).
 If we develop more green sources it will also make us less reliant on oil.

-2. Raises Revenue.
-The revenue raised from carbon tax could be used to subsidise alternatives such as green electricity or the revenue raised could be used to repair the damage caused by environmental pollution.
+2. Raises revenue.
+The revenue raised from a carbon tax could be used to subsidise alternatives such as green electricity or the revenue raised could be used to repair the damage caused by environmental pollution.
 Alternatively, a higher carbon tax could be used to reduce other taxes, such as VAT.

 3. Leads to a socially efficient outcome.
 It makes people pay the social cost and overcomes the excess consumption we see in a free market.

-- Production may shift to countries with no or lower carbon taxes. (so called ‘pollution havens’) This can give developing countries an incentive to encourage production processes which cause pollution, i.e. there is ‘outsourcing’ of pollution.
+- Production may shift to countries with no or lower carbon taxes. (so-called ‘pollution havens’) This can give developing countries an incentive to encourage production processes which cause pollution, i.e. there is ‘outsourcing’ of pollution.

 - The cost of administrating the tax may be quite expensive reducing its efficiency.

-- Difficult to know the level of external cost and how much the tax should be.
+- It is difficult to evaluate the level of external cost and how much the tax should be.

 - Possibility of tax evasion.
 Higher taxes may encourage firms to hide carbon emissions.

 - If demand is price inelastic, the tax may have to be very high to reduce demand significantly.
 In the short term, firms may not feel they have many alternatives.
-Though other time, demand will become more elastic as more alternatives are generated.
+Though, over time, demand will become more elastic as more alternatives are generated.

 - Consumers dislike new taxes and often don’t believe that they will be ‘revenue neutral’.
 This is not an economic argument, but it is a political reality and explains why it is often difficult to implement.